Thursday, August 28, 2025

 Logicians once aimed to prove

-that death could form
+that death can form many fugues

 with the fire of the fleur de lis,

-but is that how they lost the rhyme
+we lost the rhyme

 between wounds and sounds?